compsigh/web/app/docs/03-code-of-conduct.md

 - Avoid sharing cracked, pirated, or otherwise illegal resources.
 - Sharing code is ok, though we highly recommend following your professor's rules.
 If you get caught, it's not on us! :p
-- You're welcome to self-promo *(we encourage it!)* but avoid sending unsolicited DMs of those nature to server members.
-People are more likely to disable this feature, which means less social opportunities / meaningful connections.
+- You're welcome to self-promo *(we encourage it!)* but avoid sending messages (including unsolicited DMs) that are:
+  - Spammy in nature; or
+  - Irrelevant advertisements, particularly when you don't send anything else.